LarsGJobloop/workshops-web-development-introduction/README.md

 By the end of this workshop, you will:

-- **Understand the composition of Web Interface**: Gain insights into the semantic, visual, and functional aspects of Graphical User Interfaces using [HTML], [CSS], and [JavaScript].
+- **Understand the composition of Web Interface**:

+  Gain insights into the semantic, visual, and functional aspects of Graphical User Interfaces using [HTML], [CSS], and [JavaScript].
 You'll understand how these technologies work together to create user-friendly web applications.

-- **Version Control and Collaboration**: Utilize [Git] for version control to track changes in your code.
+- **Know how to Version Control and Share your code**:

+  Utilize [Git] for version control to track changes in your code.
 You'll also learn how to collaborate with others on your web development projects using [GitHub].

+- **Deploy a Web Site**:

-- **Website Deployment**: Publish your website to a hosting service like [Netlify] or [Vercel], making it accessible to users worldwide.
+  Publish your website to a hosting service like [Netlify] or [Vercel], making it accessible to users worldwide.
 Observe how updates to your code propagate from you IDE to GitHub and into the deployed site.

+- **Initiate User Interface Design**:

-- **Design User Interfaces**: Kickstart your creativity by brainstorming ideas and creating design sketches using [Figma].
+  Kickstart your creativity by brainstorming ideas and creating design sketches using [Figma].
 Initiate the process of designing Graphical User Interfaces for your web applications.

 ## Tools